Florida Theme Park Parking

 Some parks offer valet parking and/or preferred parking; i.e. close to the entrance.
 This information is listed in our theme park parking price guide (see below).

 When budgeting for your vacation, do remember to include the cost of parking.
-Though some of the smaller parks do not charge for parking, many others charge up to $20 a day which soon adds up.
+Though some of the smaller parks do not charge for parking, many others charge over $20 a day which soon adds up.
 One of the perks of an annual pass is that they often offer free parking and reduced charges for preferred or valet parking.